De Oratore

-De Oratore (On the Orator; not to be confused with Orator) is a dialogue written by Cicero in 55 BC.
-It is set in 91 BC, when Lucius Licinius Crassus dies, just before the Social War and the civil war between Marius and Sulla, during which Marcus Antonius (orator), the other great orator of this dialogue, dies.
+De Oratore (On the Orator) is a dialogue written by Cicero in 55 BC.
+It is set in 91 BC, when Lucius Licinius Crassus dies, just before the Social War and the civil war between Marius and Sulla, during which Marcus Antonius, the other great orator of this dialogue, dies.
 During this year, the author faces a difficult political situation: after his return from exile in Dyrrachium (modern Albania), his house was destroyed by the gangs of Clodius in a time when violence was common.
 This was intertwined with the street politics of Rome.

 Amidst the moral and political decadence of the state, Cicero wrote De Oratore to describe the ideal orator and imagine him as a moral guide of the state.
 He did not intend De Oratore as merely a treatise on rhetoric, but went beyond mere technique to make several references to philosophical principles.
 Cicero believed that the power of persuasion—the ability to verbally manipulate opinion in crucial political decisions—was a key issue and that in the hands of an unprincipled orator, this power would endanger the entire community.

 As a consequence, moral principles can be taken either by the examples of noble men of the past or by the great Greek philosophers, who provided ethical ways to be followed in their teaching and their works.

 The perfect orator shall be not merely a skilled speaker without moral principles, but both an expert of rhetorical technique and a man of wide knowledge in law, history, and ethical principles.

 De Oratore is an exposition of issues, techniques, and divisions in rhetoric; it is also a parade of examples for several of them and it makes continuous references to philosophical concepts to be merged for a perfect result.

 Choice of the historical background of the dialogue

-At that time as much as when Cicero writes the dialogue, the crisis of the state is obsessing everyone and clashes deliberately with the pleasant and quiet atmosphere of the villa in Tusculum.
-Cicero tries to reproduce the feeling of the last days of peace in the old Roman republic.
+At the time when Cicero wrote the dialogue, the crisis of the state concerned everyone.
+The dialogue deliberately clashes with the quiet atmosphere of the villa in Tusculum.
+Cicero tries to reproduce the feeling of the final peaceful days in the old Roman republic.

 Despite De Oratore (On the Orator) being a discourse on rhetoric, Cicero has the original idea of inspiring himself to Plato's Dialogues, replacing the streets and squares of Athens with a nice garden of a country villa of a noble Roman aristocrat.

 With this fanciful device, he avoided the arid explanation of rhetoric rules and devices.
 The work contains the second known description of the method of loci, a mnemonic technique (after the Rhetorica ad Herennium).